Alonzo Muhlach

-Alonzo Andretti T. Muhlach (born February 19, 2010) is a Filipino child actor who is best known for his role as Prinsipe Vladimir in My Big Bossing segment: Prinsesa.
+Alonzo Andretti Tupaz Muhlach (born February 19, 2010) is a Filipino actor best known for his role as Prinsipe Vladimir in the "Prinsesa" segment of the anthology film My Big Bossing.
 In January 2017, he joined the first season of Your Face Sounds Familiar Kids on ABS-CBN.

 Early life

-Alonzo was born on February 19, 2010, in Manila, Philippines.
+He was born on February 19, 2010 in Manila, Philippines.
 He is the son of the former child actor Niño Muhlach.
+His brother, Alessandro Martinno Millare Muhlach (born in 2003) is the son of Edith Millare, his father's first wife.
 Aga Muhlach and AJ Muhlach are his father's first cousins.
 His great-aunt is postwar movie star Amalia Fuentes and his great-grandmother is famed prewar actress Nela Álvarez.

 Career

+He started in McDonald's commercial along with his father.

 In 2014, Muhlach is best known for his first film, My Big Bossing as Prinsipe Vladimir.

 In 2015, Muhlach made his second film, Wang Fam as Vey Wang.

 In later 2015, Muhlach created his third film, Beauty and the Bestie he played Jumbo Villaviencio and the movie was an ultimate success.

 Later 2016, Muhlach made his fourth film, Enteng Kabisote 10 and the Abangers he played Benokis, grandson of Enteng.

+In 2023, Muhlach played child Austin in Rewind.